kovacsb1/stacking-survival-classifier/README.md

 * `x_new`:  the feature vector of the unseen data point
 * `t`: optional argument.
 The chance of survival is predicted, from the neareast time before t for which exists a risk set  to the nearest time after t, for which exists a risk set.
 Essentially an implementation of Eq.
 8 from the paper

-The function returns one value, a probability
+The function returns one value, a probability.

 ### The `predict_survival_function` function
 The `predict_survival_function` function is also used to predict unseen data.
 It raises an exception if `fit` wasn't called before on the instance.
 It one argument:
 * `x_new`:  the feature vector of the unseen data point

-It returns a DataFrame, which contains record for each unique tiem in the training data for which exists a risk set, and the reords contain the time, the probability of surviving until that time, and the Greenwood coefficient as per Eq.
+It returns a DataFrame, which contains records for each unique item in the training data for which exists a risk set, and the returned records contain the time, the probability of surviving until that time, and the Greenwood coefficients as per Eq.
 9 of the paper.

 ### The `plot_survival_function` function
 Plots survival function with standard error.
 Has one parameter